kubernetes/ingress-nginx/docs/admin.md

 ## Stacked deployments

-__Behind a LoadBalancer Service__: You can deploy an generic controller behind a Service of `Type=LoadBalancer`, by following this [example](/examples/static-ip/nginx#acquiring-an-ip).
+__Behind a LoadBalancer Service__: You can deploy a generic controller behind a Service of `Type=LoadBalancer`, by following this [example](/examples/static-ip/nginx#acquiring-an-ip).
 More specifically, first create a LoadBalancer Service that selects the generic controller pods, then start the generic controller with the `--publish-service`